Sharp error term in local limit theorems and mixing for Lorentz gases with infinite horizon: Estimate of the probability of long free flights

 \section{Estimate of the probability of long free flights}

 Our proof of Proposition~\ref{prop-lambda} provided in Section~\ref{sec:lambda} is based on estimates established in Section~\ref{sec:Pi} and on an higher order expansion of the tail of the free flight $\kappa$.
-Lemma~\ref{lemm-tail} below gives the required expansion.
+Lemma~\ref{lemm-tail} below gives the required expansion (to be precise we just use $O(N^{-4})$).
 We mention that Lemma~\ref{lemm-tail} can be regarded as a refinement of \cite[Proposition 6]{SV07}.
 First, it provides higher order of the tail of the free flight and second, we compute the dominating term without any restriction on the number of types of scatterer at the boundary of a given corridor.
+As in \cite{SV07}, we introduce the notion of corridor.
+We call corridor $C$ a strip contained in $Q$ delimited by $(A+\mathbb R w)\cup(B+L+\mathbb R w)$ for some $A,B\in \bigcup_{j\in\mathcal J}\partial\mathcal O_j$ and $L,w\in\mathbb Z^2$.
+We write $\mathcal C$ for the set of corridors.
+For any corridor $C\in\mathcal C$, we write $\mathfrak d_{C}$ for its width and $w_{ C}$ for its direction that is the prime $w\in\mathbb Z^2\setminus\{0\}$ with non negative first coordinate integer coordinates (and with positive second coordinate if the first one is null) such that the $ C$ contains a line of direction $w_{C}$.